What Is Torrenting

 Torrenting is one of the most significant inventions of the internet age.
 Some will say it’s the only thing guaranteeing our freedom of information, while others claim it’s destroying the entertainment industry and starving artists.

 The truth is somewhere in the middle.
 It’s hard to estimate the actual cost of piracy to the economy — it’s not zero, but neither is it $250 billion like some claim.
 In the absence of a nigh-impossible study, the debate will likely rage on.
+Our recommendation is NordVPN.
+With NordVPN’s risk-free 30-day refund period, you have nothing to lose and everything to gain by giving the service a try.

 Hopefully, this article has helped you form an informed opinion on torrenting and taught you how to do it safely and responsibly if you so choose.
 If you think I missed anything or have your own torrenting experiences to share, sound off in the comments.
 Thanks for reading!